Dr. Querine Hanlon

 Ms. Kasee-Mills served as a guest lecturer at the University of Cincinnati.
 She received her MA in International Studies and Diplomacy focusing on post-conflict rule of law and reconciliation from the School of Oriental and African Studies (SOAS) in London, and BAs in International Affairs and Political Science from the University of Cincinnati.

-Ms. Kerr has worked in international relations and defense both domestically and internationally over the past decade.
-From 2015-2017, she was a Research Fellow at the National Defense University, where her research focused on security cooperation & assistance, including security sector reform and institutional capacity building.
-She led an initiative on Defense Institution Building and is the editor and an author of Effective, Legitimate, Secure: Insights for Defense Institution Building, a book published in November 2017 in collaboration with the Office of the Deputy Assistant Secretary of Defense for Security Cooperation.
-From 2012-2015, Ms. Kerr was Assistant Director of the International Institutions and Global Governance Program at the Council on Foreign Relations, and prior to that, she held a research position in conflict mediation at the Center for Humanitarian Dialogue in Geneva.
+Ms. Kerr has worked in international relations and defense both domestically and internationally for more than a decade.
+Prior to joining SCG, she was a Fellow at the National Defense University, where her research focused on Security Cooperation & Security Assistance, including security sector reform and institutional capacity building.
+She led an initiative on U.S. Defense Institution Building policy and is the editor and an author of Effective, Legitimate, Secure: Insights for Defense Institution Building (2017), a book published in collaboration with the Office of the Deputy Assistant Secretary of Defense for Security Cooperation.
+Previously, Ms. Kerr was Assistant Director of the International Institutions and Global Governance Program at the Council on Foreign Relations, and prior to that, she held a research position in conflict mediation at the Center for Humanitarian Dialogue in Geneva.
 During her studies she held several research positions, including in Oxford, the University of Saint Andrews, the political risk division of Lloyds of London, and the UN World Food Program in Rome.

 Oumar Konipo joined SCG in 2017 as a Field Logistics Coordinator, supporting SCG’s portfolio of projects in Mali and across the Sahel.